-The discomfort that West Bank and Gaza leaders feel about this situation is easy to explain: Palestintian off from A heavy dependence biting, even if no direct workers is ever taken.
-D. The BOP and Foreign Trade Tables 7 and 8 on the bal trade reveal the followin workers in Israel and elsewhere remain at the sufferance of the host governments.
+The discomfort that West Bank and Gaza leaders feel about this situation is easy to explain: Palestintian workers in Israel and elsewhere remain at the sufferance of the host governments.
 The workers can be cut off from employment by shifts in the political winds.
-A heavy dependence of this type is politically inhibiting, even if no direct action against expatriate and the second second gene Service
+A heavy dependence of this type-is politically inhibiting, even if no direct action against expatriate workers is ever taken.